moodle/devdocs/docs/guides/moodleapp/overview.md

 ## Where to go next

-Now that you are familiar with the basic concepts, you understand how the application works, and you’ve got your development environment set up; you're ready to embark into the particulars of what you're trying to achieve.
+Now that you are familiar with the basic concepts, you understand how the application works, and you've got your development environment set up; you're ready to embark into the particulars of what you're trying to achieve.

 - Do you want to contribute to the core?
 Read the [Moodle App Development Guide](./development/development-guide).
 - Do you want to adapt a plugin to mobile?
 Read the [Moodle App Plugins Development Guide](./development/plugins-development-guide).